 While we’ve covered how to keep your website safe in the past, the following advice is focused more specifically on protecting yourself from future malware attacks.
 These four tips will help you shore up your site going forward:

 - Back your site up regularly.
 If you don’t already do so, make sure you back up your site often.
-GoDaddy’s easy Website Backup service is a smart option, while UpdraftPlus is also a popular and free solution that’s easy to use.
+GoDaddy’s easy Website Backup service is a smart option.

 - Choose a suitable host.
 Quality hosting can offer an extra layer of protection.
 While shared hosting is sometimes seen as less secure due to the number of sites on each server, dedicated managed WordPress solutions work around that problem.